Lots of Christians today are asking the question, “Is hell real?” But that’s like a football coach asking his players if they can dunk the next ball.

-But if mature, I will simply assume that those in charge of the museum know what they’re doing, and for whatever reason don’t want people going in that room.
+But if I’m emotionally mature, I will simply assume that those in charge of the museum know what they’re doing, and for whatever reason don’t want people going in that room.
 And that would be good enough for me.
-So I would turn away from the door, forget about the room, and go back out into the museum, where all those wonderful works of art are waiting to enlighten and inspire me.
+So I would turn away from the door, forget about the room, and go back out into the museum, where wonderful works of art are waiting to enlighten and inspire me.

 I refuse to pretend to take seriously the question of whether or not hell is real.
-I think entertaining the question of what happens in the afterlife is an insult to God and all that he has given us in this life.
-When we need to know, we’ll know.
+I think entertaining the question of what happens in the afterlife is an insult to everything we’ve been given in this life.

 When we need to know, we’ll know.
 Until then, let’s just enjoy what we have.